rosshadden/gdext-v/README.md

 - [godot-rust](https://github.com/godot-rust/gdext)
 - [gdext-nim](https://github.com/godot-nim/gdext-nim)
 - jcweaver997's work on his [vgdextension](https://github.com/jcweaver997/vgdextension) was invaluable to this project.
-I found it while bashing my head against the wall on something and searching Github with `path:*.v` queries.
+I found it while bashing my head against the wall on something specific and searching Github with `NOT is:fork path:*.v` queries (👈 pro tip).
-Had I known about it from the outset I might have used it as a starting point 😅.